Asymptotics of analytic torsion for hyperbolic three--manifolds: Introduction

-In \cite[Definition 1.1]{7S} the notion of BS-convergence of locally symmetric spaces to their universal cover is introduced, and a good part of the paper studies the implications of this notion for compact manifolds.
-In this work we extend some of these results to nonuniform lattices in $\SL_2(\CC)$, see Section \ref{BS}; let us remind the reader that Benjamini--Schramm convergence (to the universal cover $\HH^3$) is an interpolation between the weaker Gromov--Hausdorff convergence and the stronger condition that the global injectivity radius goes to infinity.
-It is conveniently summarized by saying that ``the injectivity radius goes to infinity at almost all points''; formally, for a sequence $M_n$ of finite--volume hyperbolic three--manifolds to be convergent to $\HH^3$ we require that for all $R>0$ the sequence $\vol\{x\in M_n:\: \inj_x M_n\le R\}$ be an $o(\vol M_n)$.
+In \cite[Definition 1.1]{7S} the notion of Benjamini--Schramm convergence of locally symmetric spaces to their universal cover is introduced, and a good part of the paper studies the implications of this notion for compact manifolds.
+In this work we extend some of these results to nonuniform lattices in $\SL_2(\CC)$ (see Section \ref{BS}).
+Let us remind the reader that Benjamini--Schramm convergence (to the universal cover $\HH^3$) is an interpolation between the weaker pointed Gromov--Hausdorff convergence and the stronger condition that the global injectivity radius goes to infinity.
+It is conveniently summarised by saying that ``the injectivity radius goes to infinity at almost all points''; formally, for a sequence $M_n$ of finite--volume hyperbolic three--manifolds to be convergent to $\HH^3$ we require that for all $R>0$ the sequence $\vol\{x\in M_n:\: \inj_x M_n\le R\}$ be an $o(\vol M_n)$.

-The regularised trace $\otr_R(K)$ of an automorphic kernel $K$ on a finite-volume manifold $M$ is basically defined by taking either side of a very unrefined form of the trace formula for $K$, of which we give a mostly self-contained proof--minus the theory of Eisenstein series--in Section \ref{Strace}.
+The regularised trace $\otr_R(K)$ of an automorphic kernel $K$ on a finite-volume manifold $M$ is defined by taking either side of a very unrefined form of the trace formula for $K$, of which we give a mostly self-contained proof---minus the theory of Eisenstein series, which we review in \ref{Eisenstein}---in Section \ref{trace}.
 The study of the geometric side in Benjamini-Schramm convergent sequences is not very hard and results in Theorem \ref{conv1}; note however that we need an additional condition on the geometry of the cusps to prove the convergence of the unipotent part.
-We prove, using comparisons of traces with the truncated manifolds, that the Betti numbers in a BS-convergent sequence are sublinear in the volume in Proposition \ref{betprop}--we cannot do this earlier because we did not manage to control the non-discrete part of the spectral side of the trace formula in general.
-On the other hand, to study Betti numbers in dimension three one can bypass all this by using \cite[Theorem 1.11]{7S} and hyperbolic Dehn surgery.
+We prove, using comparisons of traces with the truncated manifolds, that the Betti numbers in a BS-convergent sequence are sublinear in the volume in Proposition \ref{betprop} (we cannot deduce it directly from Theorem \ref{conv1} since we did not manage to control the non-discrete part of the spectral side of the trace formula in general).
+On the other hand, to study Betti numbers in dimension three one can bypass all this by using \cite[Theorem 1.8]{7S} and hyperbolic Dehn surgery.